 After a few weeks of the Saras Mela, just when you start feeling your Indian roots have been thoroughly pampered, the Bindhannagar Central Park is ready for round two.
 There is an the International Handicrafts Mela.
 Spanning over 2-3 weeks in January every year, the Mela brings to you some of the charms brought to you by the Saras Mela.
 They also have added products from other countries, mostly Asian and Eastern European ones.

-You can walk into an Afghani stall and have a taste of their rich spices and badaams (almonds, pistachios, etc), or come across vendors from Karachi selling elegant Onyx vases and utensils.
-Bangladesh brings its colors in cotton, dhakai jamdanis and melamine cookware and Istanbul exhibits stained-glass lamp-shades and wall hangings.
-You are guaranteed to walk out dazzled by the beauty of each shop, displaying the distinct skills of countless unknown artists, transforming nature to works of art.
+You can walk into an Afghani stall and have a taste of their rich spices and badaams (almonds, pistachios, etc).
+In addition, you can come across vendors from Karachi selling elegant Onyx vases and utensils.
+Bangladesh brings its colors in cotton, dhakai jamdanis and melamine cookware.Istanbul exhibits stained-glass lamp-shades and wall hangings.
+You are guaranteed to walk out dazzled by the beauty of each shop.
+Each stall displays the distinct skills of countless unknown artists, transforming nature to works of art.

->

-> The list of Melas in Kolkata doesn’t end here.
+The list of Melas in Kolkata doesn’t end here.
 There are the West Bengal handicrafts Melas, the Industrial Trade Fairs, the very famous and sought after Book Fair (Boi Mela), furniture fairs and many more.
-If you are planning to visit the city in winter, be sure to connect with your rural roots and realize how the joyfulness of this city can leave you wanting more.
+If you are planning to visit the city in winter, be sure to connect with your rural roots .
+You will realize how the joyfulness of this city can leave you wanting more.